spectrocloud/librarium/packages/docs/content/08-user-management/1-saml-sso.md

 # OIDC BASED SSO

-Spectro Cloud layouts OpenID Connect, a de facto standard of contemporary authentication.
-This can provide congruous and secured identity management in a highly interoperable format.
-Now Spectro Users can leverage OIDC to enhance the user experience and security.
+Spectro Cloud supports OpenID Connect, a de facto standard of contemporary authentication that provides secured identity management in a highly interoperable format.

 To setup OIDC based SSO :
 * Log in to the Spectro Cloud console as the tenant admin.
 * Access the tenant admin settings area by clicking the "Admin Settings" button on the left panel.
 * Choose SSO from the admin settings menu.
-* From manage SSO wizard, select the SSO Auth type as OIDC panel.
+* From manage SSO wizard, select the SSO Auth type.
 * The following parameters will be available to enable Spectro Cloud as a "Service Provider".

 	* Issuer URL - The URL of the OpenID identity provider.

 	Note: For AWS users issuer URL to be generated in the below format: https://cognito-idp.[REGION].amazonaws.com/[USER-POOL-NAME]

 	* Client ID - The ID for the client application that makes authentication requests.
-	* Client Secret - Secret is known only to the application and the authorization. server
+	* Client Secret - Secret is known only to the application and the authorization server
 	* Callback URL - URL to which Auth0 redirects users after they authenticate.
 Ensure that this value is configured for the app you registered with the OIDC Identity Provider.
 	* Logout URL - URL is taken from IdP - URL to be provided into IDP for Logout
 	* Sync Teams - Teams created in IdP if needed to be linked to Spectro Cloud.